Consolidate your Shipments

 Free call ph 1300 960 616

-Sea freight is the most economic form of transportation by which goods are moved between countries in the international transport process.
+Sea freight consolidated shipments are the most economic form of transportation by which goods are moved between countries in the international transport process.

 With the use of containerization for packing and shipping for export or import cargo it has greatly increased the volumes of cargo moved by sea freight whilst greatly improving the speed of transit and the safety of cargo deliveries.

 When your overall cargo volumes does not meet our full container requirements you may use our consolidation shipment freight service.

 We can offer you a huge cost saving by consolidating your cargo into our regular consolidation service.
 We will combine your cargo with other shipping consignments headed for the same destination.

 Many shippers believe this is the most important benefit of consolidation.
 If you only use half or two-thirds of a container, you will typically still have to pay for the entire space.